Aldisti/Rubik-s-cube-solver/README.md

 The ScramblesLoader is a function the creates/updates a list of scrambles using the site: https://ruwix.com/puzzle-scramble-generator.
 It gets 9 scrambles at a time, so you have to insert a multiple of 9 (don't ask why, it's just 9).

+I tested the "algorithm" with over than 190000 different scrambles and worked all the times.
+The average of the moves necessary to solve the cube is 161, they are so many due to some choices regarding the algorithm.I state that the program should also work with the cross of all colors so I had to add some steps.
+I also set the program to solve the cube without rotating it and then other moves were added.
+Finally for the F2L I had to use the layer by layer method given the complexity of the CFOP.